sentient88/GetdataProject/README.md

 	* Each observation forms a row
 	* Each type of observation unit forms a table

-- Note: The above criteria is referenced from the "Tidy Data" paper by Hadley Wickham
+- Note: The above criteria is referenced from the 'Tidy Data' paper by Hadley Wickham